And, This Is How To Solve The Climate Crisis With President Clinton

 And the reforms we've just put into place allow for more rapid rate increases.

-But the benefit of that now, part of the strategy, is a requirement to come into California market and also to ensure in what we refer to as the WUI, which is the wildlife and urban interface, and to cover 85% of the WOI in return for those rate increases.
+But the benefit of that now, part of the strategy, is a requirement to come into California market and also to ensure in what we refer to as the WUI, which is the wildland urban interface, and to cover 85% of the WUI in return for those rate increases.

 But this insurance issue is

-facing every state in one form or another.
+facing every state in one form or another in the globe.
+I mean, it's just, it's not sustainable.

 pretty remarkable what was said by the current president yesterday at the UN about climate.